drnikki/bootcamp/Week-6/labs/LAB-1.md

 ## Open Redirects

 Ensure you are logged out of the application.
-When requesting the login page, ensure you append a url=.
+When requesting the login page, ensure you append a `?url=http://YOURTESTURL.COM`.
 Then, authenticate to the application.
 Once authenticated, you should be redirected to your test url.

 ## XSS Attack